bga-his/bga-hereistand/README.md

    7. Add something in Cards that triggers that transition if its card is played as event.
    8. I forgott something, didnt I?

+ Adding a new Notification name:
+   1. Add notif_name in Notifications.php
+     1.1. call self::notifyAll(name_of_jsFunction, displayText, array of arguments for the jsFunction)
+   2. Add notif_name_of_jsFunction in Notifications.js
+   3. Add [name_of_jsFunction, 1000] to hereistand.js this._notifications array (line 49). (no idea what the 1000 means).

 TODO
   \Active player and remaining CP should be stored in DB to be recoverd after reload?
     \CP is global, so it already is in DB?